 Contractors are well suited to short term projects with no long-term commitment

 Some positions are project-based or hourly, and contractors are used to filling these types of roles, either occasionally or as regular business support.
-A company might use a contractor in this way as a transition step to adding more full-time staff, or to fill in for specialized projects.
+A company might use a contractor in this way as a transition step to adding more full-time staff or to fill in for specialized projects.

 Easier to hire a contractor than go through the steps of setting up foreign payroll for an employee

-Hiring a remote employee in a foreign country is far more complex than hiring a contractor, and for an employee, the company will need to follow local employment and labor laws, as well as run a legitimate payroll.
-In contrast, the contractor handles all of their own registration and tax withholding tasks as a self-employed, so no further steps are required for the hiring company.
+Hiring a remote employee in a foreign country is far more complex than hiring a contractor, and for an employee, the company will need to follow local employment and labour laws, as well as run a legitimate payroll.
+In contrast, the contractor handles all of their own registration and tax withholding tasks as self-employed, so no further steps are required for the hiring company.